jrothrock/staple_themes/wordpress/README.md

 **PROBLEMS CONNECTING TO IP/DOCKER:**
     If problems arise after running `./start.sh`, run the `./stop.sh` and then open the docker client/gui and hit the restart button.
 Then go to "How To Start Docker.txt" and follow from 1.3 down.
 (This won't write to the hosts file)

+## Creating A New Theme

+Run the `./new.sh` script, and an input will appear asking for a new theme name.
+After that, a description input will appear.
+This input is not mandatory and can be skipped.
+The site url, theme url, license, etc. will remain the same, so it's best to change those manually in the theme's style.css, and the theme extensions plugin style.css.

-## Changing The Theme Name
+## Changing A Theme Name

-*Note This Will Affect Everything In The wp-content Folder*

-Run the `./rename.sh` script, and a input will appear asking for a new theme name.
-The site url, theme url, etc. will remain the same, so it's best to change those manually in the theme's style.css, and the extensions plugin style.css.
+Run the `./rename.sh` script, and an input will appear asking for the old theme name, as well as the for the new theme name.
+The site url, theme url, license, etc. will remain the same, so it's best to change those manually in the theme's style.css, and the theme extensions plugin style.css.

 ## License: